vJourneyman/lakgraph/content/GM Rob Blake speaks to the media before the 2022-23 Regular Season.md

+injuries and we're going to need some added depth down there that can come in and play

+> Q: What strides have you seen from
+> Gabe Villardi in preseason after the time
+> he had last year
+>
-injuries and we're going to need some added depth down there that can come in and play yeah well I I think he had a real good preseason last year and uh he's playing alongside I think Liz and Quentin in both those two ran into injuries and uh you know his first four or five games probably wasn't the start after coming
+> A: well I I think he had a real good preseason last year and uh he's playing alongside I think [[Lias Andersson|Lias]] and Quentin and both those two ran into injuries and uh you know his first four or five games probably wasn't the start after coming